mwhatter/OpenPhalanX/README.txt

 *********Definitions*********
 OpenPhalanx:  the framework for how we use the open source, or free and built on open source, tools within this colleciton - MWH

-Forensics On the Fly: this is the host data collector and automated windows event log threat hunting deployment interface - MWH

 Defending Off the Land: this is the response interface to interact with hosts and intervene across your domain as necessary - MWH

 Sysmon: "a Windows system service and device driver that, once installed on a system, remains resident across system reboots to monitor and log system activity to the Windows event log" - Mark Russinovich and Thomas Garnier